openillink-project/openillink/INSTALL.md

 # OpenILLink Installation Guide
-_This version has been tested in Lausanne and Geneva medical libraries_

 ## Install
-You can install the system easily from Github, which works fine on a server with PHP >= 5.2.
-Here you are the main install steps :
+Here are the main steps to install and configure OpenILLink:

+1. Download the OpenILLink files from the GitHub repository

-1. Create a MySQL database and import the file with the test data "openillink.sql" that you will find on "data" folder.
-This import make at the same time the structure and the different tables of the database.
+2. Create a MySQL database and import the file `data/openillink_structure.sql`.
+   It is recommended to initially import default users, configuration and test data:
+    - openillink_data_libraries.sql
+    - openillink_data_users.sql
+    - openillink_data_units.sql
+    - openillink_data_localizations.sql
+    - openillink_data_links.sql
+    - openillink_data_folders.sql
+    - openillink_data_status.sql
+    - openillink_data_orders.sql

-2. Edit the file "includes/config.php" and change the access codes to your MySQL database
+3. Edit the file `includes/config.php` to change parameters to your MySQL database:
+    - `$configmysqldb` = database name
+    - `$configmysqlhost` = hostname
+    - `$configmysqllogin` = username (with read/write access to configured `$configmysqldb`)
+    - `$configmysqlpwd` = password

-3. Modify all the personal variables on "config.php" with your values (name of the library, address, e-mail, security codes, IP addresses, etc. If you don't want to use some parameters (second IP range for example) you must declare those variables with an empty value (="")
+4. Configure other variables in `includes/config.php` with your own settings (name of the library, address, e-mail, security codes, IP addresses, etc.) If you don't want to use some parameters (second IP range for example) you can leave those values empty (read each config description for details)

-4. Modify the translations that you will find on "includes/translations.php".
-At the moment, only the main page is multilingual, for the other pages it's on the to-do list but you can translate directly the code

-5. Modify the text of the preconfigured e-mails on "includes/email.php"
+5. Optionnally, adapt the (S)CSS to customize the look of the user interface.
+OpenILLink uses the [Bulma framework](https://bulma.io).
+See https://github.com/openillink-project/openillink-bulma/wiki for more information

-6. Copy all files and folders on your server without the "data" folder (needed only to build the database at the step 1)
+5. Copy all files and directories to your server (excpted the `data` directory, only needed to build the database)

 ## Log In
-You can connect to the admin interface with these default credentials :
+You can connect to the admin interface with these default credentials, if you have imported them from openillink_data_users.sql :

 * Superadmin
   * Login : sadmin
   * Pwd : sadmin

 * Administrator
   * Login : admin